The Origins of California Wine

 Moreover, it is not simply the sheer size of the Californian wine industry that is noteworthy, but the quality of the wines made in Napa Valley and other parts of the state.
 For instance, in 1976, at a Paris wine tasting event, blind tasters ranked California wines above their highly successful French challengers.

 This is especially unusual because the California wine industry is comparatively very young.
 It only emerged around 250 years ago along the west coast.
-Much of its origins can be traced to one man, Father Junipero Serra, a Spanish missionary often referred to as the Apostle of California.
-Here, we examine his pivotal role in the origins of Californian wine.
+Much of its origins can be traced to one man, Fray Junipero Serra, a Spanish missionary often referred to as the Apostle of California.

 Serra set out with several fellow Franciscans in 1769 from Baja California, the region of northwest Mexico immediately south of today’s US state of California.
 On the 16th of July 1769, he and his followers arrived at the site of what is now the city of San Diego.
 Here, they established the first of their religious missions in California, effectively a settlement run by the Franciscans.
 It would also become California’s first permanently settled Spanish and European town.